lizkirkland/lizkirkland.github.io/_posts/2015-02-22-elizabeth-kirkland.md

 ![Much Ado](/images/MuchAdo.jpg)

+*Much Ado About Nothing* with Theatre Calgary

 Photo Trudie Lee

 "In the roles of Hero and Claudio, Elizabeth Kirkland and Tyrell Crews are well cast.
 Kirkland has a vulnerability about her; Kirkland's Hero is by turns dazzled and destroyed by the overpowering emotions surrounding her."-[Gavin Logan, Talking Broadway](http://www.talkinbroadway.com/regional/canada/ca14.html)

 ![Wicked Shorts](/images/WickedShortsSignsOutside.jpg)

+*Wicked Shorts* with Alley Theatre

 Photo [Bettina Strauss](http://best-foto.com/)